 City of Milwaukee Opportunity Zones

-Mayor Tom Barrett and the Department of City Development are ready to assist investors interested in Milwaukee Opportunity Zones.
+The Department of City Development is ready to assist investors interested in Milwaukee Opportunity Zones.
 This federal program rewards investment in designated economically challenged communities by providing favorable treatment of the investor's capital gains taxes.

 The City of Milwaukee is an ideal location to maximize the benefits of Opportunity Zone investments.
 Zones (indicated in tan on the map) can be found from the far northwest side to an area near Mitchell International Airport.
 Businesses and real estate projects in the 30th Street Industrial Corridor/Century City business park, Havenwoods, the Menomonee Valley, Riverworks industrial area, Harbor District, the near south side, and adjacent to the Park East corridor all qualify for Opportunity Zone investment.

 Search the interactive map on this site to determine whether a property is located in a Milwaukee Opportunity Zone and to connect with Business Improvement Districts, Neighborhood Improvement Districts, and neighborhood organizations in the area.
 Click on a zone (indicated in tan on the map) for more information.
-Department of City Development staff are happy to answer your questions; David Misky at 414-286-8682 or Lori Lutzka at 414-286-5846.
+Department of City Development staff are happy to answer your questions; David Misky at 414-286-8682.
 For more information on navigating the map click here.

 Investing in our Neighborhoods - Opportunity Zone Areas